Fred Foldvary: Work

 In his PhD dissertation (George Mason University, 1992) titled "Public Goods and Private Communities", Foldvary applied the theory of public goods and industrial organization to refute the concept of market failure, including case studies of several types of private communities.
 His research interests included ethics, governance, land economics, and public finance.

 His support of geolibertarianism (a libertarian ideology which embraces the Georgist philosophy of property) and his advocacy of civil liberties and free markets have gained him a place of high visibility in the geolibertarian movement.
 In the 2000 U.S. House of Representatives elections, he ran for Congress in California's 9th district as a Libertarian.
 He received 3.3% of the total vote to finish third among the four candidates on the ballot.

 Foldvary wrote on topics including ending slavery in chocolate plantations; a green tax shift to protect the environment while enhancing the economy; reforming democracy with small-group voting; and solving territorial conflict with confederations and the payment of rent for occupied land.
 Three central and recurring themes of Foldvary's writing are the universal ethic, cellular democracy, and public revenue from land rent.

-Foldvary focused on short economic cycles of four years and major cycles of 18-20 years.
-In 1998, he predicted the next major economic downturn would be in 2008, as well as a short downturn in 1999 or 2000 due to the Year 2000 problem.
+Foldvary focused on short economic cycles of four years and major cycles of 18–20 years.
+In 1998, he predicted the next major economic downturn would be around 2008, as well as a short downturn in 1999 or 2000 due to the Year 2000 problem.
 In 2007, Foldvary published a booklet entitled The Depression of 2008.
 In a 2011 paper, Mason Gaffney, Professor of Economics at UC Riverside, criticized the economic community for excluding and ignoring Foldvary.